 Depending on how flexible with location you can be, it may be beneficial to begin your search by identifying parts of your country, state, or province that already have a high concentration of EV owners registered as living there.
 Such a find could represent a ready-made customer base to rely upon for trade.

-Adapting your fast charging offerings based on the specific needs of the local population
+Adapting your rapid charging offerings based on the specific needs of the local population

 For example, were you to discover, through local studies and polls, that a large percentage of the local population was employed by a nearby commercial fleet of e-delivery vehicles, then you may want to: